Welcome to my homepage!

 - Asset Encumbrance, Bank Funding, and Fragility (with Kartik Anand, Bundesbank; Prasanna Gai, University of Auckland; and James Chapman, Bank of Canada)

 We propose a model of asset encumbrance by banks subject to rollover risk and study the consequences for fragility, funding costs, and prudential regulation.
-A bank's choice of encumbrance trades off the benefit of expanding profitable investment funded by cheap long-term secured debt against the cost of greater fragility due to unsecured debt runs.
+A bank's choice of encumbrance trades off the benefit of expanding profitable investment, funded by cheap long-term secured debt, against the cost of greater fragility due to runs on unsecured debt.
 We derive several testable implications about privately optimal encumbrance ratios.
 Deposit insurance or wholesale funding guarantees induce excessive encumbrance and exacerbate fragility.
-We show how regulations such as explicit limits on encumbrance ratios and revenue-neutral Pigouvian taxes can mitigate the risk-shifting incentives of banks.
+We show how regulation, such as explicit limits on encumbrance ratios and revenue- neutral Pigouvian taxes, can mitigate the risk-shifting incentive of banks.

 - A wake-up call theory of contagion (with Christoph Bertsch, Sveriges Riksbank)

 We offer a theory of contagion based on the information choice of investors after observing a financial crisis elsewhere.
 We study global coordination games of regime change in two regions with an unobserved common macro shock as the only link between regions.
 A crisis in the first region is a wake-up call to investors in the second region.
 It induces them to reassess the regional fundamental and acquire information about the macro shock.
 Contagion can even occur after investors learn that regions are unrelated (zero macro shock).
 Our results rationalize empirical evidence about contagious bank runs and currency crises after wake-up calls.
 We also derive new implications and discuss how these can be tested.